 Why does this happen?
 Because customers see your business as an entity, as a single unit – almost as a person.
 When that 'person' ignores them or treats them unfairly, they take it personally, just as if they'd been insulted by a human being.

 Customers don't want to complain, in fact most people try to avoid conflict.
 So when they find themselves in a position where they feel they have to complain, they are often stressed and angry about it.

 Respond rationally, not emotionally

 Customer emotion might come out in a letter, email or phone call when they're interacting with your business.
 You can reduce the tension and anger by taking a few sensible steps:

-Always treat your customers with respect.
-Apologise when it's clear that your business has let down the customer.
+- Be polite: Always treat your customers with respect.
+Apologize when it's clear that your business has let down the customer.

 Look for the underlying cause